kevinwatson/hobbyist-radio-book/020-chapter-01.md

 ## Introduction

-Radio waves are an invisible force that is all around us and passing through each of us and the walls of your house.
-Without thinking about it, you most likely utilize these invisible waves in some form or another throughout your day.
+Electromagnetic radio waves are an invisible force that are continuously passing through us and the things around us.
+Radio waves are a recent discovery and when controlled, they make our modern life convenient.

 Smart phones, such as iPhone or Android, include a number of built-in radios to allow them to connect to various services and become the can't-live-without-it devices that we use today.
-The radios inside today's smart phones include Wi-Fi, GPS, Bluetooth and Cellular.
+The radios inside today's smart phones include but are not limited to Wi-Fi, GPS, Bluetooth and Cellular.

-Besides your phone, the other radios you and your family use most often are the music blaring FM radios in your car and home.
-You might also have a TV that has an antenna to pick up local television stations.
-Your garage door opener sends a signal on a radio frequency.
+Besides your phone, the other radios you and your family most likely use are the music blaring AM/FM radios in your car and home.
+Your car might connect to your phone via bluetooth.
+You might have a TV that has an antenna to pick up local television stations.
+Your garage door opener sends a radio signal to open or close the door.
+Contlactless payment terminals at your local convenience store use radio frequencies.
+Wireless charging devices operate at specific frequencies.

 Laptops and tablet computers include Bluetooth radios that allow your wireless keyboard, mice and trackpads to connect.
 Wi-Fi is also an essential radio in most computers which allows you to connect to your home or business router to get online.

+Many devices around us use these invisible radio frequencies.
+Without them, modern life with look much different than it does today.
+Throughout the course of this book, we'll be focused on two-way communications using radio frequencies that are free to listen on but some may require a license to transmit on.
+We'll discuss the differences and who uses each.
+Let's jump in!

 ## Definitions

-Throughout each chapter we'll define the terms that we'll then use to in our discussions around learning about and using the available radio types.
+In this book we'll use the terms below in our discussions around radio hardware and radio waves.
+You may want to bookmark this chapter and use it as a reference for these definitions.

 * **Amplitude Modulation (AM)**: The earliest method of encoding and transmitting messages via radio waves, where the signal strength varies depending on the message
 * **Band**: A collection of related frequencies or channels